Emergency situation

 <img src="<{$product->getImage()->getSrc(200, 200, 'box', 'webp', 75)}>" alt="">

-What is the difference between fit and box?
+What’s the difference between “fit” and “box”?

 Will I be penalized in Google PageSpeed for large images?

-Does this affect my Google ranking?
+Does this affect my ranking on Google?